-Homebuyers must participate in an approved borrower education program, which your Massachusetts lender can help identify, to qualify for the HomeReady mortgage.
-One option is to participate in the online Framework homeownership education course.
-The Framework cost is $75.
+Homebuyers must participate in an approved borrower education program, which your Massachusetts lender can help identify, to qualify for the

 The HomeReady mortgage does not have income limits for homes located in low-income census tracts.
 Fannie Mae provides an online eligibility tool where consumers and lenders can enter property addresses to determine what if any, income limits may be in place for a particular address.
 In Massachusetts, there are 1,478 census tracts, and 33 percent do not have income limits.
 Non-borrower household income is not counted toward income eligibility limits.

-For example, a search on December 1, 2016, using Fannie Mae's eligibility tool appears to indicate that there was not any income limit for most of Boston's East Boston neighborhood; however, in areas outside of the 484 low-income census tracts, the income limit appears to be $94,000 for most of the Greater Boston area.
+For example, a search on December 1, 2016, using Fannie Mae's eligibility tool appears to indicate that there was not an income limit for most of Boston's East Boston neighborhood; however, in areas outside of the 484 low-income census tracts, the income limit appears to be $94,000 for most of the Greater Boston area.
 Homebuyers should check income limits for specific addresses.